Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Resources for the KNOWLEDGE part of the exam

 The KNOWLEDGE part comprises short-answer questions on general editing practice and knowledge, as defined in IPEd standards for editing practice (3rd edn).
-For the 2024 exam, the KNOWLEDGE part will consist of 2 compulsory questions and 4 other questions, from which you may choose 2.
+The KNOWLEDGE part consists of 2 compulsory questions and 4 elective questions from which you must choose 2 (you must complete 4 questions in total).
 The questions may be drawn from any of the standards listed under each question below.

-The 2 compulsory questions will be drawn from Part A of the Standards (which underpins the standards in Parts B to E), as follows:
+The 2 compulsory questions will be drawn from Part A of the IPEd standards (which underpins the standards in Parts B to E), as follows:

 • Question 1 (compulsory): Professional practice